Planning a self-build? Here’s a guide to choosing the perfect internal doors

 Introduce light to your home with glazed internal doors

 There are plenty of door designs to choose from and there will always be one to suit your style.
-The first step is to decide how many solid and glazed doors you need.
+The first step is to decide how many solid and interior doors with glass you need.
 For example, ask yourself, which of the rooms need more natural light and are there any rooms where you’ll want to see what’s going on in the other room?

 Virtually all of our solid door designs offer a matching glazed partner and for many of our ranges there is also the option to order a bespoke glazed door design to suit your requirements.
 Clear glass is currently a favourite and for that extra touch of style you can add diamond cut grooves, see our Rustic Oak Glazed.